 - Unlike large animals in commercial farm conditions, both male and female goats have equal value.

 - Goats are ideal for mixed species grazing.
-The animal can thrive well on wide Variety of thorny bushes, weeds, crop residues, agricultural by-products unsuitable for human consumption.
+The animal can thrive well on a wide variety of thorny bushes, weeds, crop residues, agricultural by-products unsuitable for human consumption.

 - Under proper management, goats can improve and maintain grazing land and reduce bush encroachment (biological control) without causing harm to the environment.